jeevantech123/jeevantech123/README.md

 ● Good desktop computer and internet access

-● Skilled in basic Java and Python, little bit of C++ and x86-64 assembly
+● Skilled in basic Java, Python, HTML/CSS, little bit of C++ and x86-64 assembly

+● Basics of Data Structures and Algorithms

 ## A Bit About Me